 SCHOENING: I believe that he was ...
 I assumed that he was doing a lot of driving that could incur personal use, based on the amount of miles he was driving, but I would ...
 I would weigh that against ...
+I think I would have an but I would ...
+I would weight that against ...
 I think I would have an argument inside my own brain, "Well, he is working a lot of OT and driving a lot --"